The SUN Foundation presents the 26th Clean Water Celebration: Plastic Debris from Rivers to the Sea

 Interactive exhibits, streams & breakout sessions: 9:00 AM to 2:00 PM

-No pre-registration required for the general public, schools are asked to pre-register to schedule their session choices (Registration form for schools and groups will be posted below by 01/16/17 )
+No pre-registration required for the general public, schools are asked to pre-register to schedule their session choices (Registration form for schools and groups will be posted below in January, 2018 )

 Keynote Sessions: 9 and 11am

 Marcus Eriksen, Plastic Debris from Rivers to the Sea

 The “Making Waves” award in recognition of outstanding work for the environment and water resources for area schools, individuals, and businesses will also be presented.